API Security 101: Understanding the Risks and Implementing Best Practices

 However, it is still vulnerable to various attacks.
 An API gateway covers only the endpoints and does not cover every layer of advanced API security.

-Check out why you need API security solution if you have API Gateway:
+Check out why you need an API security solution even if you have API Gateway:

 Some instances where API gateway security is found wanting are: